Tariq-amir/inventory-management/README.md

 * Track stock levels and receive notifications for low stock.
 * Generate reports on supply usage and inventory status.
 * User-friendly interface for easy navigation and management.

+## Technologies Used
+Django: Web framework for building the application.
+SQLite: Database management system for storing data.
+HTML/CSS: Frontend design and styling.
+Bootstrap: Frontend framework for responsive design.